 Want to keep up to date on Netflix?
 Add it to your watchlist.

-Motley Fool newsletter services have recommended buying shares of Netflix.
+The Motley Fool owns shares of Amazon.com.
+Motley Fool newsletter services have recommended buying shares of Netflix and Amazon.com.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.

 Fool contributor Matt Koppenheffer does not have a financial interest in any of the companies mentioned.
 You can check out what Matt is keeping an eye on by visiting his CAPS portfolio, or you can follow Matt on Twitter @KoppTheFool or Facebook.
 The Fool's disclosure policy prefers dividends over a sharp stick in the eye.